FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 services.
 New amenities, recently completed, now also require a maintenance budget while

-financial supports are also needed for existing amenities all of which have witnessed--- 2
+financial supports are also needed for existing amenities all of which have witnessed
+---
+2

 reductions in income and significant increases in costs.
 The budget is balanced despite cost